From the Provence of the Popes to the Luberon – Self-guided

 5 - Difficult - mountainous - 60 to 110 km

-Departing from Córdoba, Andalusia's capital with its charming historic center, you'll be delighted to discover Spain's sunniest region, home of flamenco and bullfighting.
-Andalusia also boasts a fabulous architectural heritage inherited from Moorish domination, which lasted from the 8th to the 15th century.
+Departing from Córdoba, the Andalusian capital with its charming historic center, you will be delighted to discover Spain's sunniest region, home to flamenco and bullfighting.
+Andalusia also boasts a fabulous architectural heritage inherited from Moorish rule, which lasted fromthe 8thtothe 15thcentury.

-Seville offers an eloquent example: the Real Alcázar palace, a UNESCO World Heritage Site.
-The Andalusian capital is also worth a visit for its narrow streets and flower-filled patios (in the Santa Cruz district) or its vast terraced gardens along the river, via the Paseo de Cristóbal Colón.
+Seville offers an eloquent example of this: the Real Alcázar palace, listed as a UNESCO World Heritage Site.
+The Andalusian capital is also worth visiting for its narrow streets and flower-filled patios (in the Santa Cruz district) and its vast terraced gardens along the river, via the Paseo de Cristóbal Colón.

-Your cycling itinerary will then take you to Arcos de la Frontera, a town set on a rocky outcrop overlooking the surrounding hills.
-From here, you'll continue up the mountainside on the popular and very pretty White Villages Route, so named because of the whiteness of the whitewashed houses.
-Andalusia on two wheels, a bright choice in more ways than one!
+Your cycling route will then take you to Arcos de la Frontera, a town perched on a rocky outcrop overlooking the surrounding hills.
+From there, you will continue along the mountainside on the popular and beautiful White Villages Route, so named because of the whitewashed houses.
+Andalusia on two wheels is a brilliant choice in more ways than one!

-Air transportation of the passenger and his bike with Air Transat;
+air transportation of the passenger and his bicycle with Air Transat;

-transfer between airport and hotel, to and from destination;
+transfer between the airport and the hotel, at the destination, on arrival and departure;

 coach transfers;